(Updated: March 24, 2018)

 3. Processing (article 50):

 a.
 Conduct metadata analysis using the metadata from the stored bulk sets of data.
-These can be used for contact-chaining, creating a pattern-of-life or other kinds of analysis in which the collected metadata can also be correlated with other datasets.
+These can be used for contact-chaining or other kinds of analysis in which the collected metadata can also be correlated with other datasets.

 b.
-Selecting the content of communications by picking them out of the stored bulk data sets when there’s a match with approved selectors.
+Selecting the content of communications by picking them out of the stored bulk data sets when there's a match with approved selectors, like phone numbers, e-mail address or keywords (highly specific ones, like names of chemical substances or parts of weapon systems).

 For each of these stages AIVD and MIVD need a prior authorisation from their respective minister, which is valid for up to 12 months (3 months for the content selection of stage 3).
 Each authorisation will then have to be approved by the TIB commission.